senecajs/senecajs.org/src/pages/plugins/index.md

 [perm-npm-downloads]: https://img.shields.io/npm/dm/seneca-perm.svg?style=flat-square
 [perm-npm-url]: https://npmjs.org/package/seneca-perm

-Provides a permissions system for actions.This plugin works by wrapping existing actions with a permission checking action.
+Provides a permissions system for actions.
+This plugin works by wrapping existing actions with a permission checking action.
 If the permission test passes, the parent action can proceed.
 If not, a permission error is generated.